loomio/loomio-docs/user_manual/src/polls/intro_to_decisions/index.md

 A proposal and associated discussion, creates its own record of how the decision came about.

-## Polls
+## Other poll types

 Loomio includes a range of polling tools you can use to support participation and decision making.

+**Sense check**: To ask people for feedback, questions and concerns before moving to a decision.

-**Poll**: A simple poll to ask people which option or options they approve.
+**Simple Poll**: A simple poll to ask people which option or options they approve.

-**Check**: An even simpler poll with just Yes/No options.
-Used as an RSVP or letting everyone know you have completed something.

-**Time poll**: Like Doodle without all the ads…  Find the best time to meet, or to schedule an event.
+**Time poll**: Find the best time to meet, or to schedule an event.
+Like Doodle without all the ads…

+**Opt-in**: Find volunteers or participants to help or join a working group.

-**Score poll**: Ask people to express the strength of their preference for each option, on a numerical scale.
+**Score poll**: Find the degree of support for each option.

-**Dot vote**: Ask people to express the strength of their preferences, with a budget constraint.
-You get a number of ‘dots’ to allocate, and can put all your dots on one option or spread them out.
+**Dot vote**: Find degree of support by asking people to allocate a budget of points to options.

-**Ranked choice**: Rank a list of options where the highest ranked option wins.
-Useful for elections when there are many candidates and few seats.
+**Ranked choice**: Rank a list of options in order of preference — useful for elections.

+**New poll type**: Configure the poll type you need with custom terminology, options and settings.

-## All decision tools have the same structure
+## All decision tools have a similar structure

-When setting up a proposal or one of the poll types you will find the structure the same:

-**Set up:**
+**Set up poll:**
-- Give the proposal or poll a title
+- Give the poll a title
 - Assign a category tag
-- Describe the proposal or poll question, and how you want people to vote
+- Describe the poll question, and how you want people to vote
+- Configure poll options
-- Set a closing deadline and reminder
+- Set a closing deadline
 - Invite people

-**Running:**
+In the "Settings" tab you can also set:
+- Hide results, until vote is cast or poll closes
+- Anonymous voting
+- Vote reason to required, optional or disabled
+- Reminder that poll is closing soon to nobody, author, undecided voters or all voters

+**Running poll:**
 - People vote and add a reason (optional)
 - Results are updated live
 - People can change their vote if new info emerges
 - A reminder is sent to people who haven’t voted

-**Outcome:**
+**Poll closed:**
 - The proposal or poll closes, and everyone can see the results
 - The author sets an outcome, notifying everyone of what will happen next.